msebolelo-netizen/BrightTV-Analysis/README.md

 18. MK		                      0%
 19. Wimbledon		                0%

-##### from the stats it is clear that some of the channels don't have any viewership from our pool of customers and they would need to be discountined as they are not bring revenue to the company.
-Sport channels are leding in viewership when compared with other reality shows.
+##### From the stats it is clear that some of the channels don't have any viewership from our pool of customers and they would need to be discountined as they are not bring revenue to the company.
+##### Sport channels are leding in viewership when compared with other reality shows however "Live on Supersport"has zero viewship and needs reviewing if there is still a need to retain it.